 Pursuant to PHL § 230 et seq, BPMC and its Committees function as a duly authorized professional disciplinary agency of the State of New York.
 The BPMC Committee in this case conducted a hearing under the expedited hearing procedures (Direct Referral Hearing) in PHL § 230(10)(p).
-The Petitioner's Statement of Charges alleged that the Respondent committed professional misconduct under New York Education Law (Educ.
+The Petitioner's Statement of Charges alleged that the Respondent committed professional misconduct under New York

+Education Law (Educ.
 Law) § 6530(9)(d) by having disciplinary action taken against his license by a duly authorized professional disciplinary agency of another state where the conduct resulting in the disciplinary action would constitute professional misconduct under Educ.
-Law § 6530(3), negligence, and/or Educ.
-Law § 6530(5), incompetence, if committed in New York State.
+Law § 6530(20), conduct in the practice of medicine that evidences moral unfitness to practice medicine; and/or Educ.
+Law § 6530(31), willfully harassing, abusing, or intimidating a patient either physically or verbally; if the conduct occurred in New York State.
 (Hearing Exhibit 1).
 In the Direct Referral Hearing, the statute limits the Committee to determining the nature and severity for the penalty to impose against the licensee, In the Matter of Wolkoff v.
 Chassin, 89 N.Y.2d 250 (1996).
 Following the Direct Referral Hearing, the Committee rendered the Determination now on review.